bbolker/gLLMglnlmvlvMMM/README.md

 __Scalability and Efficiency:__ The software is scalable and efficient, capable of handling large datasets and generating synthetic data in a timely manner.

 Overall, `gLLMglnlmvlvMMM` is a versatile solution for generating synthetic data for generalized, linear or nonlinear, multivariate latent-variable mixed/multilevel modeling applications.

+## testimonials

+* "it's as though you had kidnapped Doug Bates, Simon Wood, Michael Betancourt, and Havard Rue to help with your analyses!"
+* "solves the problem raised in `fortunes::fortune("surgery")`!"